ZheTaoGuo/Care-Takers/story/CS461 AY2024-T2 G1-2 CareSync - Story.md

 I’m most proud of successfully implementing an intuitive and responsive user interface that enhances usability, especially with the smooth card expansion animations and clear visual feedback on clinic stock statuses.
 Additionally, managing component states and ensuring the UI remains consistent and performant as data changes significantly improved my ability to debug complex interactions.
 This experience greatly boosted my confidence in handling interactive elements and delivering polished, user-friendly components.

 ### Zhe Tao

+I was mainly responsible for developing the medication feature of our prototype, which included both the UI and data layers.
+Specifically, I designed and implemented the medication listing screen and the feature to add new medications.
+I paid special attention to keeping the UI modular, allowing for dynamic creation of icons that represent different types of medication.
+Beyond coding, I also contributed by acting in the presentation.

+Throughout the project, I significantly deepened my understanding of Jetpack Compose, especially in terms of creating responsive UIs.
+I also learned the importance of using architectural components like DAOs, view models, and Composables to create scalable and maintainable code.
+Setting up preview screens was a particularly valuable takeaway, as it sped up UI development and debugging.

+What I’m most proud of is successfully implementing the medication listing feature and seeing it reflected in the calendar view, making it intuitive for users to track their meds.
+This achievement gave me a big confidence boost and marked a personal “glow up” in my journey as a mobile app developer.
+I now feel much more ready and motivated to build full-featured mobile applications using Kotlin.